 Grading: Colorless Diamonds Versus Fancy-Colored Diamonds

 Diamond jewelry requires strict regulations to keep prices at a norm.
 Things like a GIA color scale help regulate most diamonds by value on the market.
-It also gives people a way to describe diamonds in much the same way as we describe the diamond shape or diamond clarity.
+It also gives people a way to describe diamonds in much the same way as we describe the diamond shape or diamond clarity (refer to this chart for more info on diamond clarity).
 We cannot put colorless diamonds on the same scale as fancy colored diamonds when we consider color.
 The grades would become misleading and no longer tell customers what the highest quality color grade is.
 So instead, color grading has been split into a diamond color scale for each type of diamond.
 Colorless diamonds have a separate color chart than fancy colored diamonds.
 Each chart type accounts for color grades within that color diamonds color grading scale.

 The GIA Diamond Color Scale For White Diamond Color